Atlantis (wrestler)

-Atlantis (born September 28, 1962) is a Mexican luchador enmascarado (masked professional wrestler), working for Consejo Mundial de Lucha Libre (CMLL) where he performs as a técnico (face or "good guy" character) and is one of the longest-tenured luchadores in CMLL history.
-Atlantis was trained by Diablo Velasco, made his in-ring debut in 1983 and has always wrestled under the ring name Atlantis, named after the sunken city of Atlantis.
+Atlantis (born September 28, 1962) is a Mexican professional wrestler working for Consejo Mundial de Lucha Libre (CMLL).
+He is one of the longest-tenured wrestlers in CMLL history.
+Trained by Diablo Velasco, Atlantis made his in-ring debut in 1983, taking his ring name from the fabled city.
 Atlantis has held a large number of professional wrestling championships over the years, both in Mexico and in Japan, both individually and as a tag team.
-He has also won the mask of several prominent wrestlers through his career including Kung Fu, Villano III, Último Guerrero and La Sombra.
+He has also won the mask of several prominent wrestlers through his career including Kung Fu, Villano III, Último Guerrero, and La Sombra.

-Atlantis earned the nickname El idolo de los Niños (the children's idol) as he was always a favorite with the younger fans.
+Atlantis earned the nickname El idolo de los Niños (the "Children's Idol") as he was always a favorite with the younger fans.
 He even retained the nickname when he worked as a rudo (heel or "bad guy" character) for several years.
 Atlantis's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
-In the 1990s Atlantis starred in a couple of lucha films, including one in which he costarred with the celebrated wrestler Octagón: Octagón y Atlantis, la revancha ("Octagón and Atlantis, the rematch").
+In the 1990s Atlantis starred in a couple of lucha films, including one in which he costarred with Octagón: Octagón y Atlantis, la revancha ("Octagón and Atlantis, the rematch").